alexandra-simeonova/drafts/content-guidelines.md

 # Content Guidelines

-These guidelines can be used to create Luigi documentation.
+This page contains instructions on how to create documentation for Luigi.
+It explains some of the basic rules about formatting, linking, diagrams, and more.

 ## Audience

 The audience of the Luigi docs are developers or managers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.
+Do not explain general concepts, but only specific instructions for Luigi.
+(The only exception is the concept of micro frontends which is explained in the [getting started guide](docs/gettings-started.md).)

-## Strategy
+## Language

-The purpose of documentation is to explain concepts and provide step-by-step instructions on how to use Luigi.
+When writing documentation, you should adhere to a few basic rules:
+- Use the active voice.
+Instead of writing `Luigi Client should be installed in the main project folder...`, write `Install Luigi Client in your main project folder...`.
+- Do not use slang or abbreviations.
+This also means you should not use contractions (don't instead of do not) or short forms (info instead of information).
+- Always use the present tense except if future is necessary to explain something that will happen in the future.
+- Use concise language and avoid long blocks of text.

-Give practical examples of features whenever possible.
-The users should be able to see clearly how to use a given command/property.
-Point to the [Luigi fiddle](https://fiddle.luigi-project.io/) as a tool where users can experiment with features.
+- Give practical examples of features instead of only using words to explain them.
+Additionally, link to the [Luigi fiddle](https://fiddle.luigi-project.io/) as a tool where users can experiment with features.

 ## Formatting

-Documentation for Luigi is written in **Markdown**.
+Documentation for Luigi is written in the form of Markdown files on GitHub.
+Find more about what GitHub-flavored Markdown is [here].

+Documentation is located in the luigi/docs folder in the [Luigi repository].
+Search the already available documentation before adding new content to make sure there are no duplicates.

 ### Headings

 Use H1 headings (preceded by # in Markdown) only at the start of the document to indicate the document name.

 Only use H2 and H3 headings for any subsequent categories.
-Do not use H4 (####) or anything smaller than that.
+Do not use H4 (####) or any smaller subheadings.

 ### Lists

+Lists are very useful for breaking up text and providing instructions.

-Use bulletpoints (written with a * or - in Markdown) to create lists.
+Use bullet points (created with * or -) for lists involving general explanations.
+Use numbered lists only for step-by-step instructions.

 ### Tables

-Use a Markdown table generatior such as [this] to create tables.
+Use a Markdown table generator such as [this](https://www.tablesgenerator.com/markdown_tables) to create tables.
 Although this is not the only way to create tables in Markdown, it is easier to edit even as a raw file.

 ### Code snippets